coursesAM/APL405/README.md

 - Final project report plus a link to a recorded video presentation must be submitted by Apr 27th (11:59 pm) (**(40% +25%) of total project marks**)
 - Any delay in submission of the above will be penalized by 1 mark per hour after the deadline has passed!!

-The suggested structure for the report can be found [here](Project/project.pdf)
+Please follow this [link](Project/project.pdf) for more details of the project.